 Schizotypal personality disorder facts

-- Schizotypal personality disorder is a personality disorder that is characterized by a pattern of odd, eccentric feelings, behaviors, perceptions, and relating to others that markedly interferes with the person's ability to function.
+- Schizotypal personality disorder is a personality disorder as well as a schizophrenia spectrum disorder that is characterized by a pattern of odd, eccentric feelings, behaviors, perceptions, and relating to others that markedly interferes with the person's ability to function.

-- Like most other mental disorders, schizotypal personality disorder is understood to be the result of a combination of biological vulnerabilities, ways of thinking, and social stressors.
+- Like most other mental disorders, schizotypal personality disorder is understood to be the result of a combination of biological predispositions, thought processes, and social problems.

-- There is no specific definitive test, like a blood test, that can accurately assess that a person has schizotypal personality disorder.
-To determine the presence of schizotypal personality disorder, health-care professionals conduct a mental-health interview that looks for the history and presence of the symptoms, also called diagnostic criteria.
-The presence of any medical problem that could contribute to the symptoms will be explored.
+- There is no specific test, like an X-ray, that can correctly determine that someone has schizotypal personality disorder.
+To assess the presence of schizotypal personality disorder, health-care providers perform a mental-health evaluation that looks for the history and presence of the symptoms, also called diagnostic criteria.
+The presence of any medical problem that could be part of the symptoms will be explored.

-- Both psychodynamic and cognitive behavioral forms of psychotherapy have been found to be useful in helping the sufferer manage some of the symptoms of schizotypal personality disorder.
+- Both psychodynamic and cognitive behavioral forms of psychotherapy have been found to be helpful for the sufferer in managing some of the symptoms of schizotypal personality disorder.

-- While medications do not "cure" personality disorders, including schizotypal personality disorder, they may be appropriate to address some of the mental-health symptoms that can accompany it.
+- Medications may be appropriate to alleviate some of the mental-health symptoms that can accompany this illness.

-- Without treatment, individuals with this illness are at risk for having trouble getting and keeping relationships and employment.
+- Without treatment, individuals with schizotypal personality disorder are at risk for having trouble with work and relationships.

-- Societal interventions like prevention of child abuse and substance abuse in families can help decrease the occurrence of a number of very different mental-health problems, including schizotypal personality disorder.
+- Societal interventions like preventing child abuse and substance abuse in families can help decrease the occurrence of a number of very different mental-health problems, including schizotypal personality disorder.

 What is schizotypal personality disorder?